pdarragh/pwz-examples/README.md

 It is used for convenience, and so is not considered part of the algorithm proper.

+`graph.ml` provides a way to print zippers as GraphViz dot diagrams.
+Pass the `~graph=true` option to the parsing functions to enable printing of the zippers after each token.

 `grammars.ml` provides a small test suite for PwZ.
 In it are defined a number of tricky grammars that provide evidence for our claim that PwZ is a general parsing algorithm capable of parsing any context-free grammar.
 These grammar